MarioRasconMerinoML/Machine_Learning/README.md

 Online trainings like the "Deep Learning Specialization" or the "Machine Learning Specialization" in Coursera are great if you want to boost your knowledge.

-Recently I discovered the course from Yann LeCun and Alfredo Canziani at NYY, the links are:
+Recently I discovered the course from Yann LeCun and Alfredo Canziani at NYU, the links are:

 <url> https://atcold.github.io/NYU-DLFL22/ <url>